Among the Great Whales

 Visit Gentle Gray Whales Up Close in Baja's Protected Waters

-Each winter, gray whales migrate from their Arctic feeding grounds to breed and rear their young in the sheltered lagoons of Mexico's Baja Peninsula, making it one of the world's premier whale-watching destinations.
+Each winter, gray whales migrate from their Arctic feeding grounds to breed and rear their young in the sheltered lagoons of Mexico's Baja Peninsula, making it one of the world's premier whale watching cruise destinations.
 The annual journey is the longest mammal migration on earth, covering more than 10,000 miles round-trip.
 In the protected waters of Bahia Magdalena, we venture among the whales in motorized Zodiac rafts, offering the rare privilege of a close-up, water-level perspective.
 We're positioned perfectly for the moving encounters we frequently have with these friendly mammals, which sometimes approach our boats.
 We also enjoy naturalist-guided walks on uninhabited islands, swimming, snorkeling and kayaking in the Sea of Cortez.
 Whales, dolphins, sea lions, blue-footed boobies and frigatebirds, huge cardon cacti, mangroves and sand dunes are among the natural attractions travelers will encounter.